AmirShalom/NycBot/README.md

 In the roadmap:
 - Finding the nearest free Wifi in NYC
-- Finding the nearest public bathroom
+- Finding the nearest public bathroom in NYC